Hysteria: Historical treatment

-Notable figures
+Notable theorists

 Charcot

 In the late nineteenth century, French neurologist Jean-Martin Charcot tackled what he referred to as "the great neurosis" or hysteria.
 Charcot theorized that hysteria was a hereditary, physiological disorder.
 He believed hysteria impaired areas of the brain which provoked the physical symptoms displayed in each patient.
 While Charcot believed hysteria was hereditary, he also thought that environmental factors such as stress could trigger hysteria in an individual.

-Charcot published more than 120 case studies of patients who he diagnosed with hysteria, including Marie "Blanche" Whittman.
-Whittman was referred to as the "Queen of Hysterics," and remains the most famous patient of hysteria.
+Charcot published more than 120 case studies of patients who he diagnosed with hysteria, including Marie Wittman.
+Whittman was referred to as the "Queen of Hysterics", and remains the most famous patient of hysteria.
 To treat his patients, Charcot used hypnosis, which he determined was successful only when used on hysterics.
 Using patients as props, Charcot executed dramatic public demonstrations of hysterical patients and his cures for hysteria, which many suggest produced the hysterical phenomenon.
 Furthermore, Charcot noted similarities between demon possession and hysteria, and thus, he concluded "demonomania" was a form of hysteria.

+The historical novel The Madwomen of Paris (2024) by Jennifer Cody Epstein dramatizes the experiences of several women diagnosed with hysteria at the Salpêtrière Hospital, and explores the controversial use of hypnosis and public demonstrations under Charcot's care.

 Freud

-In 1896 Sigmund Freud, an Austrian neurologist, published "The Aetiology of Hysteria".
+In 1896 Sigmund Freud, an Austrian psychoanalyst, published "The Aetiology of Hysteria".
 The paper explains how Freud believes his female patients' neurosis, which he labels hysteria, resulted from sexual abuse as children.
 Freud named the concept of physical symptoms resulting from childhood trauma: hysterical conversion.
 Freud hypothesized that in order to cure hysteria the patient must relive the experiences through imagination in the most vivid form while under light hypnosis.
-However, Freud later changed his theory.
-His new theory claimed that his patients imagined the instances of sexual abuse, which were instead repressed childhood fantasies.
-By 1905, Freud retracted the theory of hysteria resulting from repressed childhood fantasies.
+Freud later adapted this, realizing that sexual abuse must not be the only way of developing neuroses.
+He then theorized that, in addition to abuse, fantasies of sexual abuse could be responsible, though he never ruled out that sexual abuse could be the cause of illness, simply not the only possible cause.
 Freud was also one of the first noted psychiatrists to attribute hysteria to men.
 He diagnosed himself with hysteria, writing that he feared his work had exacerbated his condition.